ADR1993/evolutionary-puzzle-twinship/README.md

 To do so, it needs to import the files world_list_data.xlsx and twin_rate_data.csv, as well as all the JPGs and the spatial data files (shapefile). pregnancy_plot.R generates Figure 3, located in Box 3 of the manuscript.

 Citation: Dalla Ragione, A., Ross C.T., and Redhead, D. (2023).
 The Evolutionary Puzzle of Human Twinship.
-DOI: (doi here). biorXiv.
+DOI: (doi here).
+EcoEvoRxiv.

 Authors, contact, affiliation:
 - Augusto Dalla Ragione, augusto_dalla_ragione@eva.mpg.de, Max Planck Institute for Evolutionary Anthropology